dlannan/defold-warbattlesmp-nakama/README.md

 # defold-warbattlesmp-nakama
 A multiplayer version of warbattles using nakama and direct match connection using a match name.

-The matches will be limited to 4 players (to keep performance reasonable).
+The matches are limited to 4 players (to keep performance reasonable).
+This can be modified.

-The Server code is in the Server folder: server/modules
+The server code is in the server folder: server/modules

-Additionally a docker0-compose.yml file is provided that starts up a compelte nakama server ready for use with an added OpenSSH server included so you can ssh into the running Nakama Server and examine logs, upload modules and so on.
+Additionally, a docker-compose.yml file is provided that starts up a complete nakama server ready for use with an added OpenSSH server included so you can ssh into the running Nakama Server and examine logs, upload modules and so on.

 ## SWAMPY